Issue 003: Svelte is now ready for production

 This month, I’ve been looking into meta-frameworks like Astro and SvelteKit.
 Check out what I’ve learned recently.
-I send out emails like these regularly, be sure to subscribe below! 👇

 I tried Svelte 1.0 many years ago, and found that it lacked a few things that I consider needed for a production-grade library: support for types, developer tooling, a thriving community, and a SSR framework.
 Svelte now has all of those.
 SvelteKit lets you build server-rendered Svelte apps, going toe-to-toe with the likes of Next, Remix, Nuxt, and more.